Krabi Town is located in the south of Thailand and is the gateway to popular islands such as Koh Phi Phi and Ao Nang.

-Try googling “Things to Do in Krabi Town” and almost every website will tell you to do the same exact activities.
-Go to the Tiger Temple and go to the night market, which are both located inside Krabi Town.
+Try googling “Things to Do in Krabi Town,” and almost every website will tell you to do the same two activities.
+Visit the Tiger Temple and the night market, both located inside Krabi Town.

 These same posts will then list a bunch of other things to do that are located outside Krabi Town which is not what you were searching for.